 2. Help students deal with writer’s block

 It might be difficult for some students on the spectrum to generate ideas and write them down.
-You can help them deal with writer’s block by showing them pictures and asking leading questions or providing concrete examples of written material.
+You can help them deal with writer’s block by showing them pictures, asking leading questions, or providing concrete examples of written material.

 3. Teach vocabulary

-Help each student expand the vocabulary that he/she uses every day by teaching him/her several ways to say a word, for instance, “happy,” and use it in a sentence.
-This will help him/her learn how to express thoughts in different ways.
+Help each student expand the vocabulary they use every day by teaching them several ways to say a word, for instance, “happy,” and use it in a sentence.
+This will help them learn how to express thoughts in different ways.